multiversx/mx-chain-ws-connector-template-go/README.md

 8. Once you have customized the code to handle the received data as desired, you can build and run the `connector` binary again to see your changes in action.

+_If you want to test the ws receiver within a local setup testnet environment, you can use the provided demo within `cmd` directory._